 Transitions was the first public exhibition of Shepherd’s work.
-Shot and produced in 2007 for a new gallery space in the Centennial College Pape Compass that was organized and made possible by the wonderfully kind David McClyment.
+Shot and produced in 2007 for a new gallery space in the Centennial College Pape Campus that was organized and made possible by the wonderfully kind David McClyment.

 This is also the earliest legal subway work that the artist produced.
 Through a cooperative program between the TTC and Contact Photography Festival made possible by another Toronto artist, Sharon Switzer, Chris was able to obtain legal permits for shooting in the TTC underground.
 These permits had in the past been difficult to obtain and financially prohibitive to purchase.